 We have been finalizing sound for Vinyl, CD, Digital Release, Performance, Installation and Film since 2007 before opening up our services to the public in 2019.
 In addition to mastering, we also provide dramaturgical consultation for music for installation, stage and film as well as technical services such as reel-to-reel/cassette to digital transfers and vinyl test pressings.

 Tara Transitory graduated with a diploma in Film, Sound and Video in 2001 and worked as a sound designer and audio post-production engineer in television and film in Singapore until 2007 before moving to the Netherlands where she graduated with a Masters in Media Design from the Piet Zwart Institute (Rotterdam) in 2009.
 Concurrent to this, Tara Transitory has been working as an artist and a musician since 2004 (initially under the moniker One Man Nation), producing sound works that crosses the definitions of performance, music and contemporary art.
-She is currently the DAAD Artist-In-Residence in Berlin and has previously presented her work at Guggenheim Museum (Bilbao), CTM (Berlin), donaufestival (Krems), Gaite Lyrique (Paris), Tokyo Performing Arts Meeting (Yokohama), Museum of Contemporary Art (Taipei) and Wiener festwochen (Vienna) amongst many others.
+In 2020 she was the DAAD Artist-In-Residence in Berlin and has previously presented her work at Guggenheim Museum (Bilbao), CTM (Berlin), donaufestival (Krems), Gaite Lyrique (Paris), Tokyo Performing Arts Meeting (Yokohama), Museum of Contemporary Art (Taipei) and Wiener Festwochen (Vienna) amongst many others.